 When I started, I spoke with the director about how I wanted to be seen and the experience I had with previous supervisors.
 I told him my plan, he fought me on it, I argued my case, and he allowed me to do it on a trial basis.
 He was not the kind of person that liked change, but I knew I was on to something.
 Here’s what I did.

-- Each day I went to my desk in the camp office, packed up a laptop, a box of files I thought I may need for that day, some pens and paper, a walkie-talkie and a water bottle.
+- Each day I went to my desk in the camp office, packed up a laptop, a box of files I thought I may need for that day, some pens and paper, a walkie-talkie and my favorite water bottle.

 - I set up my “mobile office” in the dining hall at a table that wasn’t normally used during meals.
 Sometimes I would set up on one of the outdoor picnic tables.
 I wanted to be seen and I wanted to be accessible.